bernieplug/eepelican/content/blog/seo_part_2.md

 This is where readability comes in.
 Your feature list should utilize keywords, while providing a good amount of information.
 Put all of your features in easy-to-read, concise bullet points.

 This section requires a little more tact than the title, because if you shove lots of keywords into your feature list, customers *will* become confused and your conversion rate will suffer.
 You have to be a little sneakier with your keywords.
-Each bullet should describe a single aspect of your product, using related keywords.
+Each bullet should describe a single aspect of your product, and it should only contain related keywords.

 #### Description